LilianBoulard/prompt-forge/README.md

 - Setup Python >= 3.11
 - Run `python sd-prompt-gen.py -h` for a list of parameters you can pass to the script.
 The first one will always be the configuration file, like so: `python sd-prompt-gen.py my-config.toml`.
-- Once you have your prompts ready in a file, go to your SD Webui, to the `txt2img` tab, and down in the scripts section, select `prompts from file`.
+- Once you have your prompts ready in a file, go to your SD Webui, to the `txt2img` tab, and down in the scripts section, select `Prompts from file or textbox`.
 - Tune the other parameters (e.g., image size, negative embeddings, batch count/size, etc.).
 - Click `Generate`, and wait for it to finish!